Characters: InuYasha Main Characters

 - Absurdly Sharp Claws: He can easily rip apart demons and humans with them, and his Iron Reaver Soul Stealer/Sankon Tessō attack, according to Word of God, can slice clean through an industrial steel support beam at full power.

 - Accidental Pervert: Whenever Kagome is bathing in the feudal era, it's almost a guarantee that Inuyasha will see her naked.

-- Aesop Amnesia: You would think that after all the dozens of times Kagome's made him "sit" for annoying her or being rude, he would just learn to keep his mouth shut.
+- Aesop Amnesia: You would think that after all the dozens of times Kagome's made him "sit" for annoying her or being rude, he would just learn to watch his mouth or keep it shut.